Malachite: The Captivating Green Gemstone – A Complete Guide

 Introduction

-Malachite, known as “孔雀石” (Kǒngquè Shí) in Chinese, is a striking copper carbonate mineral renowned for its vibrant green hues and concentric banding patterns.
-Its name derives from its resemblance to the plumage of peacock feathers.
-Historically referred to as “綠青” (Lǜqīng) or “石綠” (Shílǜ) in ancient China, malachite has been used since the Neolithic era, as evidenced by artifacts unearthed at the Zhengzhou Luodamiao site (Longshan Culture, 3000–1900 BCE).
-Later discoveries, such as malachite ornaments from the Yin Ruins (Shang Dynasty), underscore its enduring role in Chinese art and culture.
+Malachite, known as ‘孔雀石’ (Kǒngquè Shí) in Chinese, is a striking copper carbonate mineral celebrated for its vivid green color and concentric banding.
+Its name comes from its resemblance to the iridescent feathers of peacocks.
+Historically called ‘綠青’ (Lǜqīng) or ‘石綠’ (Shílǜ) in ancient China, malachite has been used since the Neolithic period, with examples found at the Zhengzhou Luodamiao site (Longshan Culture, 3000–1900 BCE).
+Later artifacts from the Yin Ruins (Shang Dynasty) further highlight its deep-rooted significance in Chinese art and culture.

 Physical and Chemical Properties